vishrutMathur04/Project-2/Devlog.md

 Ran another test amd changed the NUM_CUSTOMERS to 15 Its basically a randomized stress test and I am testing it between 10–20 customers.

+# Session 19 - Nov 16, 9:50 PM

+Ran one more test in a high stress case where I put the NUM_CUSTOMERS to 50...It gave correct output.